There is nothing that compares to a homemade vanilla custard. Velvety and smooth, serve it with fresh berries or cinnamon.

 - Transfer the mixture back to the saucepan and cook over medium-low heat for 3-5 minutes, or until thickened.
 Whisk continually to prevent mixture from scalding to the pan.
 Mix until it is thick enough to coat the back of a spoon.

-- As soon as the mixture thickens, remove from heat and whisk in butter (or bourbon), if desired.
+- As soon as the mixture thickens, remove from heat and whisk in the 1 tablespoon unsalted butter (or bourbon), if desired.

 - Transfer to a clean bowl and cover with plastic wrap.
 Press plastic wrap into the custard mixture so there is no air between the two.
 This prevents the filmy skin that can develop.
 To set faster, place in small ramekins or bowls.